sharife/goldenthread-v2/site/content/posts/health-safety-protocols.md

 Our current measures include:

-* Requiring proof of full vaccination.
-A negative COVID-19 test is acceptable in cases of medical or religious exemption.
+* Requiring proof of full vaccination or a negative COVID-19 test result within the 48 hours prior to the event.
 * Mandatory well fitted masks that completely cover nose and mouth, secured with ear loops or head strap (gaiters and bandanas are not acceptable).
 * Increasing space between audience members.
 * A no-touch or low-touch experience at the theater.